-The calculation element is MathML 2 content markup describing how the signal is calculated.
+The calculation element wraps around MathML 2 content markup describing how the signal is calculated.
 The calculation may include both constants and variables; other variables are included by using their varID string in a MathML content identifier (ci) element.
+The calculation element must have one and only one subelement, and the subelement must be a 'math' element containing 'content' markup.